RobinsonRuizCPE/School-and-personal-project/README.md

 # School-and-personal-project
+This is my personal github for project realised in school or at home.
+These are far from perfect but you can check the code if you don't know how to implement such project, it's always easier than beginning from nothing :)

 # Project Ray_tracing
   Rendering engine coded in c++.
 Based on ray tracing technologies, this program will create an image from a 3D scene containing      spheres and plane.
 AA and reflexion are implemented.
 Future work will be on textures and new primitives.